You want smart political talk without the meltdowns?

 Sure.

-They are they are uh not going well.
+They are not going well.

-I mean, the phone's blowing up, but we had a window, we got it, we got we ended up getting uh uh you know, eighty thousand Afghans to the United States, many of whom serve right alongside of us, all of whom have been bat uh vetted.
+We ended up getting 80,000 Afghans to the United States, many of whom served right alongside of us, all of whom have been vetted.

-There are many that are every day getting death threats, some are getting killed, uh, but uh but but but but very little action.
+There are many that are every day getting death threats.

 A lot of talk, very little action.

-And and are you hearing as as I've been hearing is that these people are being dragged out of their homes and either killed in the street or never to be seen or heard from again?
+And are you hearing as I've been hearing is that these people are being dragged out of their homes and either killed in the street or never to be seen or heard from again?

 Absolutely.

-You think Joe Biden has blood on his hands?
+Do you think Joe Biden has blood on his hands?

-I know you can't talk a lot about it, but I appreciate both of you, and it's sad that we you know Joe Biden considers this a s success and the media won't cover it as usual because he's in the Biden protection program.
+And it's sad that we, you know, Joe Biden considers this a success and the media won't cover it as usual because he's in the Biden Protection Program.

-Thank you guys, appreciate it.
+Thank you guys.

-Uh is there a way people can help you?
+Is there a way people can help you?

 You have a website?